SQream/sqream_docs/data_type_guides/sql_data_types_string.rst

 String
 ******

 ``TEXT`` is designed for storing text or strings of characters.
-SQreamDB blocks non-UTF8 string inputs.
+BLUE blocks non-UTF8 string inputs.

 Length
 ^^^^^^